mbclawson/on-tooling/README.md

 # tooling-setup
 ## Overview
-This repo will be a quick and dirty dump of VSC tips and tricks.
+This repo will be a quick and dirty dump of tooling setup and tips/ricks.
 Think extensions to install, settings to modify etc.

-Will most like be just a README but may contain actual vsc setting json(?) dumps in the future.
+Will most like be just a README but may contain actual eg vsc setting json(?) dumps in the future.

 ## VSC
 ### Extentions